 Okay, so after you have experienced the real nature of Finnish culture, we can rush the main tourist attractions.
 Go to Kiasma or Ateneum for art.
 I'm pretty sure the National museum or the Natural history museum of Finland are not interesting so rather go to the Museum of Mannerheim or Design museum.
 Reserve about 2-3 hours per museum.

 Many tourists, especially from Japan, come to Finland because of our architects and designers so you might want to visit the home of Alvar Aalto and his studio or enter Artek, the furniture store where you can buy, or just test, the famous Ball Chair of Eero Aarnio.

 Some other popular attractions are Helsinki Cathedral, arenas of 1952 Olympic games, Linnanmäki amusement park and Korkeasaari Zoo.

-Finland belongs to the west (EU member, free press, transparent democracy and low corruption) but because we have Russia as our neighbour, there are many good Russian restaurants in Helsinki which you might want to try out.
+Finland belongs to the west (EU member, free press, transparent democracy and low corruption) but because we have Russia as our neighbour, there are also many good Russian restaurants in Helsinki which you might want to try out.
 My recommendations are Saslik, Troikka and Bellevue.

 In case you are blessed with a longer time in Finland and you are not able to visit any private summer cottages, I have a few recommendations for you.

 Rovaniemi in Lapland is the most popular tourist city besides of Helsinki because it offers Christmas fairyland miracles for children and because many snow related activities are easier to do there.
 But the upper Lapland is real wilderness, therefore more interesting place to go.
 Remember to check what gear you need.

 Åland Islands (Ahvenanmaa in Finnish) is an archipelago with a historically interesting political situation and isolated culture.
 It's probably one the most peaceful places in the world.
 All the ferries are free to use if you are travelling by bike.